AgentDynEx: Nudging the Mechanics and Dynamics of Multi-Agent Simulations: Introduction

 \section{Introduction}

-Simulations of human behavior can help policymakers anticipate people's reactions to new policies.
-This approach enables decision-makers to avoid negative outcomes, promote prosocial behaviors, and surface unintended consequences \cite{march1994primer, ostrom2005understanding}.
-Prior work has shown that multi-agent large language model (LLMs) simulations demonstrate human-like agency.
+Computer-based simulations can help us understand and predict how complex systems behave.
+Prior work has shown that multi-agent large language model (LLMs) simulations demonstrate human-like agency \cite{park2022socialsimulacracreatingpopulated}.
 In these simulations, agents can take unexpected actions, bend rules, and operate outside of standard constraints \cite{park2022socialsimulacracreatingpopulated, li2023metaagentssimulatinginteractionshuman, park2023generativeagentsinteractivesimulacra}.
 They can also unexpectedly collaborate, collude, and act strategically to get what they want \cite{park2023generativeagentsinteractivesimulacra, sreedhar2025simulating}.
-Multi-agent LLM simulations have the potential to model complex human behaviors and interactions and can be valuable thinking tool for policymakers to explore the unexpected human reactions to new rules.

-When modeling biological, social, or technical systems, two dimensions govern the outcome: mechanics and dynamics.
-Mechanics are the rules, roles, and structures that define the environment and its players.
-For example, in chess, the mechanics include the board setup, the movement rules for each piece, and the winning conditions.
-The rules of chess never change -- what makes the game compelling are the rich varieties of strategies through game play.
-These are dynamics -- the behaviors that emerge as the system runs.
-In chess, these are the players actions, their responses to each other, and how they adapt to evolving situations.
-In a social environment, such as a clasrrom, there are rules and structures (mechanics).
-The rules include homework policies, assignment deadlines, etc. However, students may violate the rules or act in unexpected ways, such as collaborating, turning in assignments late, emailing the teacher for extensions, or even cheating (dynamics).
-In many human scenarios, even simple rules can lead to complex social dynamics that are hard to anticipate.
+When modeling biological, social, or technical systems, two dimensions govern the outcome: mechanics and dynamics \cite{hunicke2004mda}.
+In a social environment, such as a classroom, there are rules and structures (mechanics), such as homework policies, and assignment deadlines.
+However, students may violate the rules or act in unexpected ways, such as collaborating, turning in assignments late, emailing the teacher for extensions, or even cheating (dynamics).
+Research in diverse fields such as psychology, social sciences, political science, and economics have demonstrated that a combination of both elements are essential -- neither can individually define an outcome in isolation \cite{, giddens1984constitution, hart2021nurture, perceptions, dodge2004nature, sacerdote2011nature}.